OscarAguilarL/whatsapp-bot/README.md

 ## Usage

-First you have to create a .env file, where the target number and the country code are inside copy and paste the following text
+First you have to create a .env file, inside copy and paste the following text

 ```sh
 COUNTRY_CODE="521" // Replace it with your country code